nilu/alttabplus/README.md

 ## Usage

 1. Hold the Alt (Option) key
+2. The directional wheel appears centered on your cursor
-2. Click and drag in any direction to select a window
+3. Click and drag in any direction to select a window
-3. Release to switch to the selected window
+4. Release to switch to the selected window
+5. When using multiple monitors, the wheel appears only on the screen where your cursor is

 ## Development

 This project is built using Swift and AppKit, utilizing macOS accessibility features for window management.

+## Patch Notes

+### Version 1.1
+- Added multi-monitor support
+- Improved wheel UI with smooth segment highlighting
+- Added dynamic cursor-centered positioning
+- Fixed screen coordinate conversion issues
+- Optimized wheel rendering performance
+- Added visual feedback for selected segments
+- Fine-tuned mouse tracking sensitivity

 ## TODO
-1. Create Xcode project structure ⏳
+1. ✅ Create Xcode project structure
-2. Implement window selection logic in WindowManager.switchToWindow(at:)
+2. ✅ Implement window selection logic in WindowManager.switchToWindow(at:)
-3. Add visual overlay to show available windows
+3. ✅ Add visual overlay to show available windows
+4. ✅ Add multi-monitor support
-4. Add window preview thumbnails
+5. ✅ Add window preview thumbnails
-5. Fine-tune mouse tracking sensitivity
+6. ✅ Fine-tune mouse tracking sensitivity
-6. Add unit tests
+7. Add unit tests
-7. Add keyboard shortcut customization
+8. Add keyboard shortcut customization
-8. Add window filtering options
+9. Add window filtering options
-9. Implement window preview caching for better performance
+10. Implement window preview caching for better performance

 ## Development Setup